Samaritan revolts: Archaeology

+The Samaritan revolts are attested archaeologically through their impact on Samaritan synagogues, which has been associated with Justinian's decree that "Samaritan synagogues must be destroyed."
+One example is the 4th-century synagogue at el-Khirbe; it fell out of use in the 5th or 6th century—likely under Zeno or Justinian—before being restored in the 7th century.
+Another case is the synagogue at Khirbet Samara, which was destroyed in the 6th century, as evidenced by the remains of ash discovered in its apse.
+Later, the synagogue was partially rebuilt.

 Aftermath

 The Samaritan revolts triggered a harsh Byzantine response marked by mass killings, torture, and forced conversions, which decimated five consecutive generations and shattered the community's ability to renew itself.
 Their religious center on Mount Gerizim was destroyed, their legal rights were stripped, and they were pushed to the margins of society.
 Claudine Dauphin characterizes this Byzantine campaign as an act of ethnic cleansing.
 By the eve of the Muslim conquest of the Levant in 636, the Samaritans had become a diminished and politically insignificant group.

 Samaritan numbers remained very low in the Islamic era, similar to the late Byzantine period – a result of previous revolts and forced conversions.
 Contemporary sources claim 30-80,000 Samaritans were living in Caesarea Maritima prior to the Muslim invasion (alongside roughly 100,000 Jews), out of a total provincial population of 700,000 of mostly Christians.
 By the early Islamic period the Samaritan diaspora disappears from records except small communities of Egypt and Damascus.
 The Egyptian Samaritan community was likely swelled due to refugees from coastal cities of Palestine as a result of Muslim invasion.

 Following the Muslim conquest, Samaritans suffered more social and economic discrimination than Christians and Jews, as Muslim rulers often doubted whether Samaritans were People of the Book.
 According to Nathan Schur, the conquest had initially benefited the community.
 Many Samaritans converted to Islam for economic, social, and theological reasons, and the community's numbers continued to dwindle.

 Harsh persecution of Samaritans was at times carried out by the more fanatical caliphs, such as Al-Mansur (754–775), Harun al-Rashid (786–809) and al-Mutawakkil (847–861).
 Islamic religious leaders also periodically sought to consolidate their power by stirring up anti-Samaritan sentiments and occasionally calling for their annihilation.
 As a result, Samaritan wealth was practically wiped out.